rbuskens/spinnaker.github.io/documentation/getting_started.md

 1. Select the project you selected in the GCP Setup step above and click the Continue button

-1. Keep defaults and click the Deploy Spinnaker near the bottom
+1. Keep defaults and click the Deploy Spinnaker button near the bottom

 1. Install <code>gcloud</code>.
   * If you already have <code>gcloud</code> installed, you may skip this